Jeison Murillo

-Jeison Fabián Murillo Cerón (born 27 May 1992) is a Colombian professional footballer who plays as a central defender for Italian club U.C.
-Sampdoria and the Colombia national team.
+Jeison Fabián Murillo Cerón (born 27 May 1992) is a Colombian professional footballer who plays as a central defender for Qatari club Al-Shamal.

 Club career

 Early years and Granada

 Born in Cali, Murillo signed with Udinese Calcio in Italy shortly after his 18th birthday, being immediately loaned to Granada CF as part of the partnership agreement between both clubs.
 He spent his first year in Spain with the reserves, in the regional leagues.

 In early February 2012, Murillo was definitely bought by the Andalusians, but spent the following seasons on loan to clubs also in the country, Cádiz CF and UD Las Palmas.
 He scored four official goals in his first year as a professional, including a brace on 9 March 2013 in a 3–2 away win against UD Almería in the Segunda División.
 He appeared in the promotion playoffs with both teams, being unsuccessful on both occasions.

 Murillo returned to Granada in the middle of 2013, making his La Liga debut on 18 August 2013 in a 2–1 win at CA Osasuna (90 minutes played).
 He netted his first goal in the competition on 10 January of the following year, the first in a 4–0 home victory over Real Valladolid.